nodejs/node/doc/api/fs.md

 The times in the stat object have the following semantics:

-* `atime` "Access Time" - Time when file data last accessed.
+* `atime` "Access Time": Time when file data last accessed.
 Changed by the mknod(2), utimes(2), and read(2) system calls.
-* `mtime` "Modified Time" - Time when file data last modified.
+* `mtime` "Modified Time": Time when file data last modified.
   Changed by the mknod(2), utimes(2), and write(2) system calls.
-* `ctime` "Change Time" - Time when file status was last changed (inode data modification).
+* `ctime` "Change Time": Time when file status was last changed (inode data modification).
 Changed by the chmod(2), chown(2), link(2), mknod(2), rename(2), unlink(2), utimes(2),
   read(2), and write(2) system calls.
-* `birthtime` "Birth Time" - Time of file creation.
+* `birthtime` "Birth Time": Time of file creation.
 Set once when the file is created.
 On filesystems where birthtime is not available, this field may instead hold either the `ctime` or `1970-01-01T00:00Z` (ie, Unix epoch timestamp `0`).
 This value may be greater